30th December 2020

 15. On 2nd March 1657, a kimono inherited by three teenage girls -each haunted by a ‘beautiful shadow’ and dying shortly after (the original made by a courtesan copying the designs on a handsome visitor) was burned in exorcism.
 Midway through a sudden wind flared, setting light to 70% of Tokyo and destroying 500 temples, shrines, and palaces and 3,000 shops -killing 100,000.
 It was dubbed the Long Sleeves Fire.

-17. In 1281 the Mongols tried again with an even greater fleet, of 4,300 ships and 140,000 troops.
-Iki was again attacked and its 300 islanders massacred, even the children chased to their doom.
-The Mongols were met with a vast wall along the coast, and beaten back by arrows and small attacks in which Japanese marauders would board ships in the dead of night and leave with all their heads.
-The stalemate lasted two weeks in which the rice ran out and the Japanese Emperor held a ceremony praying to swap his life for the protection of the nation.
-A few days later a second typhoon hit, destroying most of the fleet and creating the world’s largest underwater graveyeard -it would forever be known as the ‘divine wind’ aka kamikaze.
+17. In 1281 the Mongols tried again with a whopping 4,300 ships and 140,000 troops.
+They were beaten back with a new coastline wall and small attacks in which Japanese marauders would board vessels in the dead of night and leave with all their heads. -A second typhoon blew in a few days after the Emperor held a ceremony to swap his life for the nation’s, the storm creating the world’s largest underwater graveyeard -it would forever be known as the ‘divine wind’ aka kamikaze.